 Musicians tend to identify themselves very strongly with their art and craft.
 Music is not something that they do, it is who they are.
 Along with losing their playing ability, to a large extent they lose their sense of identity and self-worth.
 But there is much to be gained from discovering the person behind the musician, as what you are is so much more than what you do, and in that sense, I can testify from my own experience that embouchure dystonia, despite the struggle of dealing with it, may actually prove to be a blessing in disguise.

 Next to being a trumpet teacher specialized in The Balanced Embouchure, I also run a practice where I help people achieve better balance in body and mind, primarily through the brain.
 Combining the knowledge and tools from both backgrounds, I have a unique and broad skill set to help and guide you in the process of recovery from embouchure dystonia.

 As embouchure dystonia involves much more than just the embouchure, recovery is needed on different levels as well.
 Next to developing a deeper understanding of the condition and its cause, I recommend to address the following points:

-These points are all interrelated and should be treated as parts of a greater whole.
-More information about the balance activation process and PEAT-Processing can be found on my other website: www.mind-body-balance.eu.
-If you have any questions or if you need help to recover from embouchure dystonia, please contact me.
+If you have any questions or if you need help to recover from embouchure dystonia, please feel free to contact me.